-- The proposed action and the message to be conveyed. - The LWVUS position on which the action is based. - The timeline for sending the message or signing the letter. - Evidence that the issue is a priority for that state or local League. - Any relevant additional supporting documents.
+- The proposed action and the message to be conveyed. - If you are requesting to send or co-sign a letter, please attach that letter in the appropriate section of this form. - The LWVUS position on which the action is based. - The timeline for the action (e.g., sending the message, the deadline for signing the letter).